twiddlingbits/twr-wasm/docs/examples/examples-overview.md

 ## Overview
 These C and C++ examples demonstrate how to create different types of WebAssembly (wasm) programs with the twr-wasm library.

-These are good examples to use as starting points for your own wasm projects.
+These are good examples to use as starting points for your own Wasm projects.

 These examples are a good place to learn how to configure clang and wasm-ld to compile and link C/C++ code for use with WebAssembly (wasm).